What does the removal of wisdom teeth involve?

-This name is used for the removal of the eighths of the detainees, the rolling of what are called the teeth of wisdom.
-It requires the unveiling of the surgical field in order to discover the tooth underneath the gum.
-An eighth, especially one that does not entirely break out, often causes pain and disturbs the aesthetics of a smile, which is why its removal is so important.
-If the patient does not undertake the treatment, the teeth start to push on the rest of the dental arch and destroy their position.
+This name is used for the removal of impacted wisdom teeth.
+It requires the surgical area to be exposed in order to discover the tooth underneath the gum.
+A wisdom tooth, especially one that does not entirely erupt, often causes pain and disturbs the aesthetics of a smile, which is why its removal is so important.
+If a patient does not undertake the treatment, the teeth start to push on the rest of the dental arch and destroy their position.

 This treatment is quite severe and needs to be adequately prepared before it begins.
 It will be necessary to take a panoramic picture, which will determine the exact position of teeth.
-Before the procedure itself, the dentist usually asks the patient for information about the possible:
+Before the procedure itself, the dentist usually asks the patient for information about the possible conditions:

 - allergic reactions to anesthetics,

-- chronic diseases from which the patient suffers,
+- chronic diseases which a patient suffers from,

 - impairment of the immune system.

-A potential problem for which many patients are afraid to chisel an eight is the prospect of pain.
+The prospect of pain is the reason why patients are afraid of chiseling wisdom teeth.
 However, there is nothing to be afraid of, as the procedure itself is performed under local anesthesia, which makes it impossible to conduct the impulses responsible for the pain.
-The only thing the Patient can feel during this procedure is the touch of the tools while working. a dentist.
-After the anesthesia is completed, pain is quite common; however, its effects may be reduced by an appropriate dose of analgesics.
+The only thing a patient can feel during this procedure is the touch of the tools while a dentist works.
+After the anesthesia is faded away, pain is quite common; however, its effects may be reduced by an appropriate dose of analgesics.